jarviscanada/jarvis_data_eng_LilianeTran/README.md

 This project was deployed on GitHub to ensure good version control and practices.
 To also make sure that the environment is well managed, Docker was used.
 From there, the PSQL instance was pulled directly from their image library to get the newest version of it.

 # Improvements
-Several improvements could be done, such as
+Several improvements could be done, such as ensuring that all the hardwares are updated properly to collect the most recent data possible.
+Also, alerts could be sent to the user to warn of excessive usage of the host.
+It could also be more interesting having more data for the host_info and doing something with that data as well.